EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

         - So we hold the child constant and loop through all of the items in the RSTR
     -
 ~~~
-    - pickn(pizzas), pickn(children): There is one set of 3 pizzas that was eaten by one set of 4 children (everyone ate them together = 3 pizzas)
+    - coll(pizzas), coll(children): There is one set of 3 pizzas that was eaten by one set of 4 children (everyone ate them together = 3 pizzas)
+        - each child ate 3 pizzas together
+        - each pizza was eaten by 4 children together
-    - quant(pizzas), pickn(children): There are 3 different individual pizzas that each was eaten by a (potentially different) set of 4 children  (pick a pizza, a group of 4 children ate that one)
+    - dist(pizzas), coll(children): There are 3 different individual pizzas that each was eaten by a (potentially different) set of 4 children  (pick a pizza, a group of 4 children ate that one)
+        - each child ate 1 pizza separately
+        - each pizza was eaten by 4 children together
-    - pickn(pizzas), quant(children): There is one set of 3 pizzas that was eaten by 4 different individual children  (same as 1??, not if we are talking about lifting...)
+    - coll(pizzas), dist(children): There is one set of 3 pizzas that was eaten by 4 different individual children
+        (same as 1??, not if we are talking about lifting...)
+        - each child ate 3 pizzas together
+        - each pizza was eaten by 4 children separately
-    - quant(pizzas), quant(children): There are 3 different individual pizzas that each was eaten by a (potentially different) individual child (each of 3 pizzas had 4 different children eating it (same as 2??))
+    - dist(pizzas), dist(children): There are 3 different individual pizzas that each was eaten by 4 (potentially different) individual children (each of 3 pizzas had 4 different children eating it
-there must be 3 pizzas and there must be 4 (possibly different) children for every pizza = 12
-OR 3 pizzas and the same 4 children eating them
+        (same as 2? not if we are talking about lifting))
+        - each child ate 1 pizza separately
+        - each pizza was eaten by 4 children separately

                          ┌── _pizza_n_1(x10)
              ┌────── and(0,1)